thomasyu21/APCSFinalProject/README.md

 - Created processing files for all custom Objects
 	- Began filling in base method headers and instance variables
 - Created gamma() and factorial() Calculator methods

+Thomas Yu: May 24
+Began the construstor for the Calculator class and instantiated all variables except for the ArrayList<Button> buttons (the constructor for the Button class has not been implemented yet) and implemented the methods getExpression and getExpressionOld.
+Also created a basic layout for the UI (only blank rectangles for now).